Nat-thapas/ILF-16/README.md

 ## Specification And Details
 ILF-16 is a load-store, harvard architecture 16 bits CPU.
 The CPU runs on a reduced instruction set with a flag register.
-- 52 KiB (13,312 words) of instruction ROM.
+- 52 kiB (13,312 words) of instruction ROM.
-- 16 KiB (8,192 words) of general purpose RAM (addressable 1 word at a time).
+- 16 kiB (8,192 words) of general purpose RAM (addressable 1 word at a time).
 - 48 MHz clock
 - 4 clocks per instruction (this is true for all instructions, including LOD STR and branch instructions, there is no pipelining or any other kind of performance optimization)
 - 16x 16-bit general purpose input ports